 Amperage refers to the amount of electrical power a motor can withstand without its inner components failing.
 In the past, electric motors were weaker and not as capable, so amperage was an important specification to tout.
-Listing amperage has become somewhat of a tradition, as it’s still emblazoned across most circular saws’ packaging, even though these days, nearly all electric circular saws use 15 amp motors.
+Nearly all modern corded circular saws feature 15-amp motors.

-A saw’s speed, however, can be a consideration, since the faster the blade spins, the quicker it can cut through a material.
-But speeds tend to be relative, because a 15-amp motor can spin a 7-1/4-inch blade faster than it can spin a 10-1/4-inch blade.
-Generally speaking, when it comes to 7-1/4-inch saws, speeds between 5,000 and 5,500 RPMs are common and should be adequate for fast, accurate results.
+A saw’s speed, however, can be a consideration since the faster the blade spins, the quicker it can cut through a material.
+But speeds tend to be relative because a 15-amp motor can spin a 7¼-inch blade faster than it can spin a 10¼-inch blade.
+Generally speaking, when it comes to 7¼-inch saws, speeds between 4,500 and 5,500 RPMs are common and should be adequate for fast, accurate results.

-Keep in mind that blade speed has nothing to do with the density of material a saw can cut.
+Keep in mind that blade speed has very little to do with the density of material a saw can cut.
 This is largely dependent on the blade type and quality.